sociomantic-tsunami/nessie-ui/src/Grid/README.md

 </Grid>
 ```

-will use the content width of each Column and align the Columns to the left of
+will use the content width of each Column and align the Columns to the right of
 the Grid:
 ```
 +---[ Grid ]---------------------------------------------------------+